-To educate, advocate, and resource so that people with Hypersomnia can live optimal and fulfilling lives.
+To educate, advocate, and provide resources so that people with hypersomnia can live optimal and fulfilling lives.

 OUR CORE BELIEFS

 - All people with Hypersomnia deserve full and proper treatment.

 - Optimal diagnosis and treatment derives from better knowledge.

 - All of the causes of Hypersomnia can be discovered and properly treated.